You are currently viewing About Your Organic Farm Food: Market Box CSA – August 12, 2024

 Potatoes, Yellow – Yellow potatoes, also known as Yukon Gold or gold potatoes, have smooth, thin, yellowish skin and a creamy, buttery-flavored flesh.
 They are slightly waxy, making them versatile in cooking.
 Yellow potatoes are a good source of vitamin C, potassium, and fiber while being low in calories and fat.
 Their creamy texture makes them ideal for mashing, roasting, grilling, and boiling.
 They are also excellent in gratins and salads due to their ability to hold shape during cooking.
 Store yellow potatoes in a cool, dark, and well-ventilated place for several weeks, avoiding refrigeration as it can alter their texture and flavor.

 Summer Squash/Zucchini – Green summer squash is often called zucchini but there are many varieties of various green and yellow that are interchangeable in recipes.
 Try a simple sautee or stir fry.
-Check out my blog post for 10 Exit Strategies for Summer Squash Overload.
 Use zucchini (or summer squash) in your baking.
 Mock Apple Cobbler is so delicious no one will ever know it’s zucchini unless you tell them!
 Zucchini Brownies are a fun way to sneak in some veggies and the zucchini makes them super moist.
 Love zucchini bread?
 Give this Lemony Summer Squash Bread a try, too!

 Sweet Corn – To prepare sweet corn, peel off husks and silk.
 Boil in water for 5 – 8 minutes and serve hot with plenty of good butter and salt.
 You can eat corn raw or cook it in the oven or grill with the husks on (usually after soaking them in water.)
 Shuck the cob by pulling the husks down the ear and snapping off the stem.
 The silks will fall off as you cook the corn.
 Rinse under cold water.
 If you see a worm in the tip, just cut out the damaged section — the rest of the cob is still edible!
 To cut the kernels off the cob, stand the cob upright on its base and run a sharp knife from the tip of the ear down to the base.
 Save those used cobs for making broth!
 You can store sweet corn in the fridge for a day or two but you should eat it soon for the best flavor.
 Need recipes?
 Here are 30 Sweet Corn Recipes.
 I love making Mexican Elote with sweet corn.
 Try a fresh Corn Salsa with your favorite tortilla chips.